Nordes/NewRelic.AzureStorageQueueSize.Plugin/README.md

 * When there's errors contacting NewRelic or Azure Storage Queue, an eventlog is created in Windows EventLogs ournals

 # NewRelic Plugin Dashboard example
+In the example, you will see statistics about queues being filled and consumed with a WebJob (Azure).
+FYI, the poison queue is where the errors are located.
 ![plugin-dashboard](https://cloud.githubusercontent.com/assets/446572/23294952/4ca15e1c-fa6e-11e6-918e-a9d89cd2ab11.png)

 # Metrics